-Law Firm Note: This article attempts to answer the a question that we frequently receive, that is, can I join the military if I have a criminal record.
-The short answers is maybe.
+Law Firm Note: This article attempts to answer a question that we frequently receive, that is, can I join the military if I have a criminal record.
+The short answer is maybe.
 It depends what is on your record and what you have done to clear your record.
-It also answers questions about how do handle questions about cases that have been cleared through expungement or other remedies.
+It also answers questions regarding how to handle questions about cases that have been cleared through expungement or other remedies.
 MKH

 The United States military provides outstanding employment opportunities and training for those who enlist.
 The six branches of the U.S. Armed Forces (the Army, Army National Guard, Navy, Air Force, Marine Corps, and U.S. Coast Guard) all have different recruiting criteria.
 Each branch requires applicants to meet rigorous moral character standards, and each must apply with federal regulations when it comes to accepting applicants with a criminal record.